 Documenting Credit Hours

 You can now document any in-service training hours on the Optima database.
-Simply log in (Optima link on bottom of webpage) and select the Training Tab.
-You can add hours by clicking the green “Add” button under In-Service Trainings.
+Simply log in (Optima link on the bottom of webpage) and select the Training Tab.
+You can add hours by clicking the green “Add” button under In-Service Training.
 Use the In-Service Training Credit Guidelines to compute your training time and credits.
 In the “Notes” section, you can rate and evaluate the training.

 We are interested in your feedback in order to ensure that we are providing the best training opportunities available.
 If you prefer paper and pencil, download the Child Advocates of Northeast Oklahoma form: In-Service Credit form for Individualized Training.doc.

 All CASA volunteers are required to complete contact logs as they complete case-related activities.
 You can do this on the Optima database by selecting “Contact Logs” and adding a new contact log.
 If you prefer paper and pencil, download the form using this link: New Contact Log Pencil and Paper.
 Once the form is completed form, please give it to your CASA Advocate Coordinator as soon as you complete an activity.

 This information is very important.
 It is kept not only for your tax purposes but to assist us with matching hours for grant funding.
 Also, we can show the community the dollar value CASA contributes to our area through these figures.
 Your assistance with keeping accurate records is most appreciated.

 (Note: This New Contact Log is to replace the former CASA Activity Sheet Blank.)

 Additional In-Service Training Resources

 Did you know there are a number of resources available at the Child Advocates of Northeast Oklahoma office for your use as in-service training materials?
 They include books, pamphlets, and videos and are available to be checked out from the Claremore office, which is located on the second floor of the Rogers County Courthouse.
 Simply stop by to check out one or more of these great resources.